 A special meeting may be called at any time by the Presiding Officer of the Council, or by a majority of the members.
-Written notice of the special meeting must be sent to each member of the legislative body and to each local newspaper of general circulation that has requested meeting notices and radio or television station requesting notice in writing and posting a notice on the local agency's Internet Web site, if the local agency has one.
+Written notice of the special meeting must be sent to each member of the City Council and to each local newspaper of general circulation that has requested meeting notices and radio or television station requesting notice in writing.
+The City shall post the notice on the City's Internet Web site.
 Notices for special meetings must be delivered by any means that ensures receipt at least 24 hours before the meeting time.
 The notice must state the time and place of the meeting, as well as the business to be transacted or discussed.
-The body must not consider business, not in the written notice.
+The City Council will not consider any business, that is not in the written notice.
 (Cal Gov Code §54956)